tp2750/MTP.jl/docs/src/intro.md

 # Back to plate format

 It is convenient to work with plate data in a "tall" DataFrame.
-We saw that it is convenient to enter data about plates in plate format and ingest it using `setupfile`.
+We saw that it is convenient to enter data about plates in plate format and ingest it using `platesetupfile`.
 Similarly, we need to display the content in plate format to easily overview it.